 You are very welcome to request new features and point out bugs by opening an issue.
 You can also help by adding features and creating a pull request.

-Development of this software package was funded by the German Research Foundation (DFG grants TH2076/7-1 and KA3367/10-1), which are part of the SPP 2017 4DMB project project as well as by the European Research Council under grant ERC CoG #771143 - MAGMA.
-The project was initiated at a TeMaS workshop with researchers from Frankfurt and Mainz where we realized that it is way too timeconsuming to collect available data of a certain region.
+Development of this software package was funded by the German Research Foundation (DFG grants TH2076/7-1 and KA3367/10-1), which are part of the SPP 2017 4DMB project project, the DFG Emmy Noether grant TH 2076/8-1, by the European Research Council under grant ERC CoG #771143 - MAGMA and by the German Ministry of Science and Education (BMBF) as part of project DEGREE.
+The project was initiated at a Terrestrial Magmatic Systems - TeMaS workshop with researchers from Frankfurt and Mainz where we realized that it is way too time-consuming to collect and visualise available data of a certain region.